leclair-7/Turret-Hunter/README.md

 ## Basic Build Instructions
-(** TO DO ** )
+(** TO DO .. need to incorporate command line inputs/training/testing with particular and available models** )
 1. Open up a bash terminal
 2. python -m venv TurretHunterEnv
+3. source ./TurretHunterEnv/bin/activate
-3. pip install -r requirements.txt
+4. pip install -r requirements.txt
-4. source ./TurretHunterEnv/bin/activate
 5. python TurretHunter.py

 #### To Do (in no particular order)
+- [ ] Train model on current map to see if it converges (somehow make 12 hours of free GPU time)
+- [ ] Command line inputs
 - [ ] Edit Build Instructions in this README.md
-- [ ] Make a minimal ML example to see if the game environment/simulator is sufficient
+- [x] Make a minimal ML example to see if the game environment/simulator is sufficient
-- [ ] Put walls in the game for non-player ships to hide
+- [x] Put walls in the game for non-player ships to hide
 - [ ] Randomize wall creation on successive maps
-- [ ] Quantify the degree of difference perhaps percentage pixel similarity
+- [ ] Quantify the degree of difference perhaps percentage pixel similarity on non-player/agent parts of the game screen
+- [ ] Come up to date on RL research so we can do the next To Do:
 - [ ] Give the ship some sort of Episodic Memory
 - [x] Put a setting for autonomous or player controlled (IS_AUTONOMOUS flag)
 - [x] Implement a reset mechanism